For a cultural hike

 Take the time

 The cultural hike to slow down and savor the moment.
-In Saint-André-Avellin, Kîsisam Patisserie is a vibrant spot where Indigenous culture comes to life through unique northern flavors, blending tradition with contemporary creations, all in a warm and welcoming atmosphere.
+In Saint-André-Avellin, Kîsisam Patisserie is a vibrant spot where Indigenous culture comes to life through unique northern flavors—blending tradition with contemporary creations—in a warm and welcoming atmosphere that brings people together.